 A camera and a sound recorder are your tools.
 With filters and macro adjustments, you can get creative with the camera, and most pictures end with a short comment from the main character.

-This is also in the recorder, which you can use in different ways throughout the game.
-Whenever you hear something new, you can pull out the recorder to hear a track of animal sounds, rain, or a fleeting memory trapped in magical flowers.
 This is just as much your story as it is theirs.
 She and the player are both getting to know this world.
 Any feeling of being alone, being scared, or being interested is a shared experience that makes the experience better.

 Interacting with the other people you meet along the way is another part of the game.
-Even though there is nothing special about these conversations, they are very deep.
+Even though there is nothing special about these conversations, they are intense.
 Instead, these are just regular people telling the story of their lives and how they deal with the world or what brought them here.
-This gives a strange sense of immersion that you wouldn’t think would work, but I found each character charming and wanted to know more about their stories.

-The best parts of the game happen as you move from one place to another.
-The developers at Scavengers Studio really went above and beyond to make a haunted landscape that looks like the end of the world.
 It’s so real that you can almost feel the sun’s warmth on your skin as you ride your bike across an old bridge.
 The game can be finished in 8 hours, but I don’t think that’s enough time to see and do everything in this world.

 Some details of Season: A Letter to the Future have been tweeted alongside the show’s trailer: